 South Valley State Forest

-South Valley State Forest, also known as Cattaraugus Reforestation Area (RA) #2 and #3, totals 4,227 acres.
-This state forest is located in Cattaraugus County in the towns of South Valley and Randolph.
+South Valley State Forest totals 4,227 acres and is made up of two units, known as Cattaraugus Reforestation Area #2 and #3.
 The most common recreational uses of this area are hunting, hiking, horseback riding, and snowmobiling.
-The south boundary of Cattaraugus #3 is the Pennsylvania State Line.
+The south boundary of Cattaraugus #3 is the Pennsylvania state line.

 In the 1930s, the Civilian Conservation Corps, or CCC, carried out various projects at South Valley State Forest.
 The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the Great Depression.
 Projects included road construction and the planting of thousands of pine, larch and spruce trees in the open areas on the property.

 Part of the raceway from a water powered sawmill

 Cattaraugus #2 was one of the first properties obtained by the state for the creation of state forests in Cattaraugus County.
 This property was home to many people in the past.
 There are a number of water powered saw mill sites on Cattaraugus #2 and the saw mill bases, raceways, dams and spillways are still visible on this property.
 These mills were water-powered and used the old style saws that went up and down.
 Later, with the advent of steam power and round saw blades, these mills became obsolete.